 The Community’s Gestation

-From the perspective of the community co-ordinator, Allan Parsons, the gestation of the Oui!Learn learning community has been through a long-running series of theoretical and practical dialogues with Fiona O’Brien, the focus of which is how to develop the educational and/or pedagogic practice of the academic librarian.
+From the perspective of the community co-ordinator, Allan Parsons, the gestation of the Oui!Learn learning community has been through a long-running series of theoretical and practical dialogues with Fiona O’Brien, who worked at the University of Westminster from 2009-2018, starting as the head of the academic liaison librarian team and ending as interim lead for libraries within Libraries and Curriculum Support, prior to the library becoming part of Student and Academic Services.
+The focus of the dialogues was how to develop the educational and/or pedagogic practice of the academic librarian.
 These dialogues bring to attention certain fault lines running through the organisation and delivery of educational and/or pedagogical practice in higher education, such as, for example, differences between hierarchy/network, closure/openness, private/public, exclusive/inclusive and private goods/public goods.
 They also highlight the relationships among these differences, materialised in the organisational articulation of managerialism and professionalism, which are pertinent to the debate about the extent to which higher education can be considered a public good.

 One marker in Oui!Learn’s pre-history within the University of Westminster was the paper published by Allan in 2010 in Ariadne, entitled “Academic Liaison Librarianship: Curatorial pedagogy or pedagogical curation”.
 This paper was a consideration of how Westminster’s academic liaison librarian team, led by Fiona, could develop its role within the University, acknowledging the changing parameters within higher education of librarianship and teaching, such changes in part provoked by digital technological change and in part by innovations in pedagogical practices.
 The paper identified three areas of possible development: towards relationship building with staff and students, that is, building a collaborative learning community; towards curation of (online and off-line) resources, as a kind of open educational resource (OER); and towards developing the team’s educational role through elaborating a more explicit active learning, social learning pedagogy.